BehnamArzaghi/snug/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Not deployed yet so open [http://localhost:3000](http://localhost:3000) with your browser to see the result 🙃

 ## Development Process